LeBruuh/pc-monitoring-with-esp/README.md

 # pc-monitoring-with-esp

-I build a computer monitoring program which shows you cpu, ram and gpu usage, gpu temperature, vram usage and currently used power.
+I built a computer monitoring program which shows you cpu, ram and gpu usage, gpu temperature, vram usage and currently used power.
 Additionally, it calculates the overall used power and how much your session (from connecting the program to your esp) aprox. costed.
 The application shows different colors which indicate if one component is at a critical value.
 The program is written and functioning on Windows 11.

 Following I describe which components I used (with links, as of 01.
 Dec 2025) and how I used them.
 You can download all code and recreate this project.